trinsic-id/v2-sdk/docs/README.md

 ### Running locally

 Type `mkdocs serve` in this repo's root.
 The command will start a server at http://127.0.0.0:5000/ with automatic refresh.
+Alternatively `python3 -m mkdocs serve` may also work.

 ### Editing